qlik-oss/core-website/docs/services/qix-engine/script_syntax/Script_regular_statements.md

 If the alias is not explicitly quoted, the result contains the default case of column returned by the target database.
-In the following example, the SQL Select statement to an Oracle database creates "MYSTATE," with all upper case letters, as the internal Qlik Sense alias even though the alias is specified as mixed case.
+In the following example, the SQL Select statement to an Oracle database creates "MYSTATE," with all upper case letters, as the internal alias even though the alias is specified as mixed case.
 The SQL Select statement uses the column name returned by the database, which in the case of Oracle is all upper